Four Level Interchange: History

 While the highway oriented east–west at this intersection has consistently been numbered US 101, the numerical designation of road oriented north–south at this interchange has changed over the years.
 Originally designated U.S. Route 66 and U.S. Route 6 and later signed as State Route 11, all of these designations were eventually removed from the intersection and replaced with the current designation of Route 110.

 The four-level reinforced concrete structure was designed by a team of engineers and built by the James I. Barnes Construction Company.
-Although it was finished in 1949, it was not put into full use until the freeways it served were completed in 1953.
+Although it was finished in 1949, it was not put into full use until the freeways it served were completed and opened on 22 September 1953.

 In July 2006, the freeway interchange was officially named in honor of Bill Keene, former KNX and KNXT traffic and weather reporter, although the new name is rarely used.
 Keene referred to the interchange as "The Stacks" and the "4-H Interchange".
 During the 1960s, Dick Whittinghill on radio station KMPC sometimes called it the Four Letter Interchange.